Consensys/doc.goquorum/docs/HowTo/Use/import-export.md

 description: Backup and restore GoQuorum Nodes with private transactions, permissioning, and supported consensus algorithms
 ---

-# Backup and restore GoQuorum Nodes
+# Backup and restore GoQuorum nodes

 GoQuorum supports exporting and importing chain data with built-in tooling.
 This is a node backup mechanism adapted for the specific needs of GoQuorum such as private transactions, permissioning,